dh-center/alt-retrospect-mobile/README.md

 ## How to run
 - Run `npm install` in the root directory
+- For iOS, you may need to run additionally `cd ios && pod install`
-- Run `npm run-ios` or `npm run-android` to lauch on an Android/iOS app/emulator
+- Run `npm run-ios` or `npm run-android` in the root directory to lauch on an Android/iOS app/emulator